Enterprise, Alabama: Geography

+Climate

 The climate in this area is characterized by hot, humid summers and generally mild winters.
 According to the Köppen Climate Classification system, Enterprise has a humid subtropical climate, abbreviated "Cfa" on climate maps.
 The temperatures are moderated by its proximity to the Gulf Coast, and is part of the Wiregrass Region of Southern Alabama, Georgia, and Florida.
 The temperatures are usually not dissimilar from the Florida panhandle area.

 It is located in USDA Plant Hardiness Zone 8B with an average minimum temperature of 15 to 20 (F).
 As a result of its mild to warm climate, palm trees such as Butia capitata, Sabal palmetto, Phoenix canariensis, Cycas revoluta, and Trachycarpus fortunei are widely grown throughout the city.

 Hurricanes and Tornadoes are common here as occasionally hurricanes can reach as far inland as Enterprise and tornadoes also can exist in Enterprise.
 Hurricane Eloise (1975) and Hurricane Opal (1995) caused extensive damage to the city.